pytorch/rfcs/RFC-0001-torch-function-for-methods.md

 We propose to solve this problem with the following changes to PyTorch:

-1. Make methods and operators of `torch.Tensor` go through the `__torch_function__` machinery.
+1. Make methods, operators and properties of `torch.Tensor` go through the `__torch_function__` machinery.
 2. Add a `types` argument to `__torch_function__`, to make it match NumPy's `__array_function__`.